runtypes/runtypes/README.md

 Template(UpperCaseString, LowerCaseString);
 ```

-Because the only thing we can do for parsing such strings correctly is brute-forcing every single possible combination until it fulfills all the constraint, which must be hardly done.
-Actually runtypes treats `String` runtypes as the simplest `RegExp` pattern `.*`, that is, the above runtype won't work at all because the entire pattern is just `^(.*)(.*)$`.
-You have to avoid using `Constraint` this way, and instead manually parse the string inside a `Constraint`.
+The only thing we can do for parsing such strings correctly is brute-forcing every single possible combination until it fulfills all the constraint, which must be hardly done.
+Actually `Template` treats `String` runtypes as the simplest `RegExp` pattern `.*` and the “greedy” strategy is always used, that is, the above runtype won't work expectedly because the entire pattern is just `^(.*)(.*)$` and the first `.*` always wins.
+You have to avoid using `Constraint` this way, and instead manually parse it using a single `Constraint` which covers the entire string.

 ## Function contracts